-International celebrities, academics and business leaders call on world leaders at COP27 to end factory farming
+International Celebrities, Academics and Business Leaders Call on World Leaders at COP27 To End Factory Farming

 Stage, TV and film actor, Alan Cumming OBE FRSE, known for roles in The Good Wife and X2:X-Men United, said: “The amount of human edible food we produce just to feed the animals we slaughter for meat is beyond wasteful – especially when millions of people around the world go hungry every day.
 We need a food system that is fair, kind and sustainable.
 That’s why I’m supporting Compassion in World Farming’s End of the Line for Factory Farming campaign - to help change this broken system once and for all.”

-Ben Williamson, U.S. Executive Director, Compassion in World Farming said: "This is the first campaign action from the new End of the Line for Factory Farming global movement dedicated to ending this cruel and unnecessary practice as it's causing a climate and nature emergency – one-third of global warming is driven by food production and consumption.
+Dr Nick Palmer, Head of Compassion in World Farming UK, said: “This is the first campaign action from the new End of the Line for Factory Farming global movement dedicated to ending this cruel and unnecessary practice as it’s causing a climate and nature emergency – one third of global warming is driven by food production and consumption.
 Our open letter, released on Solutions Day at COP27, sends a clear message to world leaders highlighting the urgent need for action.
-It's quite simple – without ending factory farming and transforming our food system, it will be impossible to meet climate targets.
-What's needed is for world leaders to put forward a global agreement that meets our climate and SDG commitments before it's too late."
+It’s quite simple – without ending factory farming and transforming our food system, it will be impossible to meet climate targets.
+What’s needed is for world leaders to put forward a global agreement that meets our climate and SDG commitments before it’s too late.”

 Notes to Editors:

 Compassion in World Farming was founded in 1967 by a British dairy farmer who became horrified at the development of intensive factory farming.
 Today Compassion is a global movement dedicated to ending factory farming and achieving humane and sustainable food.
-With headquarters in the U.K., we have offices across Europe, the U.S., China and South Africa.
-To find out more about Compassion in World Farming, visit www.ciwf.com.
+With headquarters in the UK, we have offices across Europe, in the US, China and South Africa